Quayson97/power-system-stability-prediction/README.md

 # Project Overview

 The primary objective of this project is to develop and evaluate machine learning models for predicting the stability of a smart grid system.
-This is aachieved by:
+This is achieved by:

 - **Establishing Baselines Models**: Training and evaluating common classification algorithms such as Logistic Regression, Support Vector Machines, Random Forest, K-Nearest Neighbours and Descion Trees to set performance benchmarks.
 - **ANN as Feature Extractor**: Utilizing an Artificial Neural Network for prediction and also to learn and extract informative features from hidden layers of the ANN.